FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 #figure(caption: [@ro performance for @sf=10], image("/figures/plots/postgres/scales/ro_10.svg", width: 100%) ) <sf10ro-fig>

-Advancing through the scale factors, we turn attention to @sf = 50 as depicted in @sf50rw-fig. A conspicuous trend emerges where the @tps values witness a notable increment of $100$.
-This increment aligns with expectations, attributed to the heightened presence of parallel workers and a greater volume of database rows in comparison to the scenario illustrated in @sf = 10, as discussed earlier.
+Advancing through the scale factors, we turn attention to @sf = 50 as depicted in @sf50rw-fig. We observe our first greater gap in performance comparing "bare-metal" and "vcluster" results.
+This increment aligns with expectations, attributed to the heightened presence of parallel workers and a greater volume of database rows in comparison to the scenario illustrated in
+@sf=10, as discussed earlier.

 Relative to the observations in @sf10rw-fig, it becomes apparent that the disparities in both means and medians experience a proportional augmentation.